astropy/astroquery/docs/gaia/gaia.rst

 An already generated VOTable, accessible through a URL, can be uploaded to Gaia archive.

-The following example, launches a query to Vizier TAP ('url' parameter), the result is a VOTable that can be uploaded to the user private area.
+The following example launches a query to Vizier TAP ('url' parameter).
+The result is a VOTable that can be uploaded to the user private area.

-Gaia archive will add your schema name to the table name provided.
+Your schema name will be automatically added to the provided table name.

 .. code-block:: python